 While the labor participation rate of people 65+ is trending up, only 15% of those surveyed in the 17th Annual Transamerica Survey report that they do not plan to retire.

 And while the average age that people plan to retire at is 65, the median age that people actually retire at has remained at 62 for over two decades, according to a 2015 report by the Employee Benefit Research Institute.

-Many people end up retiring earlier than they planned, for a variety of reasons, notably organizational changes, downsizing or buy-out, health issues or to take care of a family member.
+Many people end up retiring earlier than they planned, for a variety of reasons, notably organizational changes, downsizing or buy-out, health issues or taking care of a family member.

 Jimmy and I do agree that the old model of retirement where you work at one company, retire at 65 with a gold watch and head off to a life of leisure is passé.

 We agree that when people do decide to step away from their primary career, it’s wise to stay active and engaged.
-We’re not talking about a life of walk the dog, play golf, sit on the porch, rinse and repeat.
+We’re not talking about a life of walking the dog, playing golf, sitting on the porch – rinse and repeat.